matthiasuave/NLP-Project/README.md

+Title : Sentiment Classification using Document Embeddings trained with Cosine Similarity

 This code was downloaded from the original work :
 Code for the ACL-SRW 2019 paper: "Sentiment Classification using Document Embeddings trained with Cosine Similarity".